cda-tum/mqt-ddsim/README.md

 `boost/program_options >= 1.50` is required for building the the commandline interface for `ddsim_simple` and `ddsim_noise_aware`.
 The `ddsim_noise_aware` further requires `Threads::Threads`.

-## Build and Run
+## Clone, Build, and Run

+The code uses quite a few submodules, which have to be initialized.
+There are two ways to do this:

+1. While cloning the repository with the `--recurse-submodules` option to `git clone`.
+For HTTPS access: `git clone --recurse-submodules https://github.com/iic-jku/ddsim/`.
+2. After cloning with `git submodule update --init --recursive`.

 ### Library

-For building the library alone the CMake target `ddsim` is available, i.e.,
+For building the library alone the CMake target `ddsim` is available.
+In CMake from version 3.13 you can use the following commands:
 ```commandline
 $ cmake -DCMAKE_BUILD_TYPE=Release -S . -B build
 $ cmake --build build --config Release --target ddsim